by Tom Allen

 2.Overall Pipeline Value (by Revenue), By Deal Stage

 Why?
 Shows the potential revenue contribution attributed to targets in different deal stages. e.g. if most of the pipeline value (by revenue) is derived from targets sitting in the early Prospect stage (rather than further along the pipeline, e.g. in Due Diligence) it is possible that targets may be moving through the M&A pipeline too slowly (which poses the risk of corporate development objectives – such as revenue growth via M&A – not being met if, ultimately, deals are not closing).

 Conversely, for targets in the Signing & Closing and Integration stages, this shows the definite revenue/EBIT, etc. contribution deriving from M&A activity – therefore providing teams with the assurance that M&A is delivering against objectives (or alerting them to the fact that it is not).

 3.Split of Targets by Value Driver/Deal Rationale (e.g. Growth/Innovation/Talent)

 Why?
-Helps a corporate development or M&A team to understand the composition of a pipeline by way of a strategic focus and establish if resources are being allocated to the right mix of targets based on strategic goals and industry focus or if there is bias to certain deal types (which may or may not align to the corporate strategy or be proving problematic when it comes to closing).
+Helps a corporate development or deal team to understand the composition of a pipeline by way of a strategic focus and establishes if resources are being allocated to the right mix of targets based on strategic goals and industry focus or if there is bias to certain deal types (which may or may not align to the corporate strategy or be proving problematic when it comes to closing).

 Additionally, this metric provides a company with oversight of all potential deals and where the primary focus is at any one time, which only helps with M&A pipeline management.